brontosaurusrex/brontosaurusrex.github.io/singularity.md

 ### development VM

-Final VM must be only armed with what is needed, another graphical VM may be used for development.
+Final VM must be only armed with what is needed, another graphical VM shall be used for development.

 [![42.th.png](https://cdn.scrot.moe/images/2016/04/08/42.th.png)](https://cdn.scrot.moe/images/2016/04/08/42.png)